guntoroyk/go-user-api/README.md

 - Usecase Layer
 - Handler Layer

-With additional `Middleware` to intercept HTTP request & response, and `Proxy` between the Usecase and Repository to modify input & output data.
+With additional `Middleware` to intercept HTTP request & response, and `Proxy` between the Usecase and Repository to modify input & output data (here I used it to hash the password).

 ![Alt Software Design](./docs/software-design-diagram.png?raw=true "Software Design")

 This API was deployed to Google Kubernetes Engine (GKE) cluster with following diagram: